Badshahi Mosque : A Timeless Marvel of Mughal Architecture Of 1671

 Who is buried in Badshahi Mosque?

-No one is buried inside the Badshahi Mosque itself.
-However, the nearby tomb of Allama Iqbal, a prominent poet and philosopher, is located adjacent to the mosque.
+No one is buried inside the mosque, but the tomb of Allama Iqbal is located next to it.

 Why should I visit Badshahi Mosque?